CodePushGo/website/src/content/blog/en/apple-policy-updates-for-capacitor-apps-2025.md

 ## Major Policy Updates for 2025

-Apple's policies for 2025 require Capacitor apps to use updated versions of Xcode and SDKs.
+Apple's policies for 2025 require React Native apps to use updated versions of Xcode and SDKs.
 These updates are designed to improve performance, security, and compatibility with hardware.

-Capacitor developers should carefully review Apple's guidelines to ensure they are using the recommended tools.
+React Native developers should carefully review Apple's guidelines to ensure they are using the recommended tools.
 Staying compliant not only avoids potential issues but also provides access to the latest features.
 These tool updates play a key role in shaping live update strategies.

 Platforms like CodePushGo have already aligned with these requirements, making it easier to deliver updates while meeting Apple's new standards.